ansys/pyansys-sound/doc/source/api/psychoacoustics.rst

 Psychoacoustics
 ---------------

-This package provides functions to compute psychoacoustic indicators, which are useful to study and assess sound quality.
+This subpackage provides functions to compute psychoacoustic indicators, which are useful to study and assess sound quality.

 .. module:: ansys.sound.core.psychoacoustics